 Based on the results on of the Port of San Diego's Truck Survey (Spring 2020) and the current state of EV HD technology, staff identified some existing, fixed short haul routes that may be good candidates for ZE Trucks.
 Table IV.3-2 below compares the emission estimates of different fuels and technologies assuming a regular, fixed route of 120 miles day or less, that would target traveling about 20,000 vehicle miles annually.
 As shown below, diesel trucks produce the highest amounts of emissions for NOx, DPM and CO2e.
 If renewable diesel fuel was used instead of traditional diesel, the NOx and DPM emissions would be the same, but CO2e emissions would be reduced from 45 metric tons to 14 metric tons.
-If trucks were retrofitted to use renewable natural gas, NOx emissions would be reduced from 107 pounds to 11 pounds annually, CO2e emissions would be 21 MT (or slightly less than half of the 45 metric tons produced by a diesel truck), DPM emissions would be eliminated, however some PM emissions, and would produce approximately 12 metric tons of CO2e, (or about a quarter of a diesel truck).
+If trucks were retrofitted to use renewable natural gas, NOx emissions would be reduced from 107 pounds to 11 pounds annually, CO2e emissions would be 21 MT (or slightly less than half of the 45 metric tons produced by a diesel truck), DPM emissions would be eliminated, however some PM emissions would still be emitted from brake and tire wear.
+Finally, ZE Trucks would eliminate all NOx and all DPM emissions, and would produce approximately 12 metric tons of CO2e, (or about a guarter of a diesel truck).
+Clearly, there are alternative fuels and technologies that can reduce emissions compared to traditional diesel trucks.
+Selecting the appropriate fuel or technology may depend on a variety of factors including State regulations, Port goals, commercial availability of new technologies, and the capability of a technology to meet operational demands.
+As noted in the letter dated August 3, 2021 from the South Coast Air Quality Management District, alternative fuels like renewable natural gas serve as important interim fuels where zero emission technologies cannot be deployed.
 Given the emission reduction benefits of ZEV Trucks, the remaining discussion focuses on battery electric trucks.

-Pounds of Emissions Assuming 20,000 Vehicle Miles Annually
+Pounds of Emissions Assumi Pounds of Emissions Assuming 20,000 Vehicle Miles Annually

 NOx DPM CO2e MT

 Diesel 107 0.4 45

 Renewable Diesel 107 0.4 14

 Renewable Natural Gas 11 21

-ZEV - 12
+ZEV - - 12